Presented by the

 Our first season included a lot of surfcasting and boat fishing for stripers, fly fishing, inshore striper fishing (and more) in various locales all throughout Cape Cod.

 Filming the first season was quite an adventure to say the least.
-We hope you tuned-in to catch one of our episodes, but in case you missed out we will be publishing all season #1 episodes here on the website this coming spring.
+We hope you tuned-in to catch one of our episodes, and stay tuned for season #2 coming in January of 2019.

 It’s fall on Cape Cod, and big striped bass and bluefish are running in the surf.
 Join host Ryan Collins of myfishingcapecod.com and Dave Steeves of the Goose Hummock Shops, for a morning of big surf (and big fish) on topwater plugs and the fly rod.